MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

        EOF
       ```
       > NOTE: Make sure you add the <nfs_server> and <nfs_path> entries in the above yaml.

-      4. Create a Persistent Volume Claim (PVC) and provide PVC name in the helm chart.
+      4. Create a Persistent Volume Claim (PVC) and provide the PVC name in the Helm chart while deploying.
 Below is a sample `PersistentVolumeClaim.yaml`
       ```bash
       cat <<EOF | kubectl apply -f -
       apiVersion: v1